 Legs up the Wall – ‘Viparita Karani’

-One of the simpler poses in the chart, all you need to do is lie on the floor next to a wall and stretch your legs up it so your body is at a 90 degree angle.
+In one of the simpler poses in the chart, all you need to do is lie on the floor next to a wall and stretch your legs up it so your body is at a 90-degree angle.
 Attempt this pose for five minutes maximum.

 This move is said to have powerful healing qualities, as having your legs so high allows blood to circulate to every part of the body.